-I knit my boot on an 8-popsicle-stick nancy using Patons Classic Wool Worsted in two different colors – Aran and a purple that I’d previously hand-dyed with grape Kool-Aid.
+I knit my boot on an 8-stick toilet paper roll loom using Patons Classic Wool Worsted in two different colors – Aran and a purple that I’d previously hand-dyed with grape Kool-Aid.
 I inserted both yarns down through the center of my knitter and started by wrapping my sticks with a round of purple.
 Then I left my purple yarn where I’d finished that round and picked up the Aran yarn and started wrapping a whole round of that color.
 Next I started knitting by lifting the bottom loop of each stick up and over the one on top of it until I was left with one loop on each stick and I continued wrapping and knitting alternating rounds of color until I’d completed 12 rounds.
-I started with a round of purple and didn’t pull on that tail as I was knitting to make sure I’d keep that round open.
 I finished with a round of Aran color (that’s the round you see on the bottom of the boot in the photo above).
 I did want to close that end, so I bound it off in the way I describe here.

 Here you can see what the boot (or sock or cozy) looked like before and after felting.
 I found this video and decided to use the same felting technique, but on a smaller scale.
 I actually felted the boot in a Bodum teapot that had a plunger on it.
-I was going to use a French press, but the teapot was easier to reach.
 I filled my pot with water that I’d heated in the microwave until it was just starting to bubble.
 Then I added my boot, took a seat, and started plunging.
 That took about 20 minutes, but it was surprisingly enjoyable.
 You just have to be careful about not splashing yourself with very hot water.
-Periodically, I’d pull the boot out to see how it was doing and I’d pry the tube back open.
+Periodically I’d pull the boot out to see how it was doing and I’d pry the tube back open.
 It would be pretty easy to felt the boot closed if you didn’t do that at least a couple of times.
 When I figured that the boot had had enough felting, I took it out of the water and rinsed it in the sink.
 Then I used a towel to press out as much water as I could before I placed it on my chair leg and molded it into position.

 I knew my purple would run in the hot water, but it wasn’t a problem as you can see from the finished product.
 You might be wondering if I’m going to knit more boots for all of my chair legs.
 I think I’ll be sticking with my adhesive felt rounds on the bottom of the legs because I like the clean lines of the legs too much.
 But I do think this is a very functional item and I like the way it slips on with no adhesive.
 Maybe done in the same color as the chair leg?
 Maybe on just one special chair in a room?
 It’s still on my chair though and it’s starting to grow on me.